d-bl/MAE-gf/docs/ec.md

 [![p-meander]][t-ec008]

-For most of the horizontal nets, the footsides on the left and right are best made with stitches like <span class="stch">(t)ctPctctPc(t)</span> covering two rows as shown in the pictures on the right.
+For most of the horizontal nets, the footsides on the left and right are best made with stitches like <span class="stch">(t)ctPctctPc(t)</span> covering two rows as shown in the picture on the right.

 <p style="clear: both"></p>